BerkeleyAutomation/Urban_Driving_Simulator/docs/source/examples.rst

    while(True):
       env._render()

 Now, running this script should generate a blank screen.

 .. image:: blank.png

 Lets add the streets to our state now.
 Streets are composed of ``Lane`` and ``Street`` objects. ``Lane`` objects are associated with directionality, so use these to construct the two sides of a road. ``Street`` objects should be used at intersections, where cars can travel in any direction.
 Lets build a three-way intersection between a four lane road and a two lane road.
 Place down the four lane road first.
 For rectangular objects, the arguments are the coordinates of the centroid, the height and width of the object, and then any rotation around the centroid.
+Edit the ``CustomState`` class to look like the following.

 ::